notapipeline/tiyo/README.md

 > It is not complete and should not be considered as such.
 >
 > Tiyo will be considered production ready when this banner disappears.

-The purpose of Tiyo is not to replace CI applications such as Jenkins/Travis/CircleCI, but to create, deploy and execute application sets inside a Kubernetes stack.

 The primary driver for creating this application is to serve as an easy to use tool for processing raw sequencing data with a long term goal of providing a one-click interface for deploying an entire cluster, running a pipeline and